zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/iceCREAM-(debugger).rst

 **UPDATE** IceCream has been removed as of 0.9.0 in favour of more advanced other tools.

-Go Ethereum comes with a handy EVM debugger called iceCREAM (after the famous 'SoftICE' kernel debugger).
+Go Expanse comes with a handy EVM debugger called iceCREAM (after the famous 'SoftICE' kernel debugger).
 This article will give you a basic understanding of debugging EVM code and operating the iceCREAM debugger.